datocms/react-datocms/docs/video-player.md

 npm install --save react-datocms @mux/mux-player-react
 ```

-`@mux/mux-player-react` is peer dependency for `react-datocms`: so you're expected to install it on your project.
+`@mux/mux-player-react` is a [peer dependency](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#peerdependencies) for `react-datocms`: so you're expected to add it in your project.

 ## Usage